GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

 This folder contains scripts for probabilistic inundation calculation, which can be run after all the models in [../../swals](../../swals) have been simulated.

+Below we show how to compute rasters depicting:
+* The logic-tree-mean rate of inundation (depth > 1mm).
+* The rate of inundation (depth > 1mm) at the 16th and 84th percentile epistemic uncertainty
+* The logic-tree-mean exceedance-rate for a range of max-stage values (0.6, 1.6, 2.6, ...)
+* The (approximate) max-stage with a given exceedance-rate.
+  * It is approximate because we only use the max-stage values computed previously (0.6, 1.6, 2.6, ...).
+    * The computed solution is 'rounded down' from the exact solution to the nearest binned value
+  * This is a simple approach to computing a quantity of interest at a given exceedance-rate.
+    * For a more exact approach see [here](https://github.com/GeoscienceAustralia/ptha/tree/master/misc/monte_carlo_paper_2021/analysis/probabilistic_inundation).

+Before running anything you'll need to modify [application_specific_inputs.R](application_specific_inputs.R) for your case.

 ## How to run

 ```bash